 Hydrotherapy for toothache:

 The use of hydrotherapy may be suitable for toothache.The alternate application of heat and cold can help to relieve pain.
 To do this, apply a hot compress on the painful area, remove it and then apply an ice pack.

 If there is swelling, it is NOT desirable to apply heat because heat may aggravate inflammation.
 In this case one should apply cold.
 However, it should be noted that there are people who are very sensitive to cold on the teeth and its application can cause more pain.

-More information on toothache and its natural treatment in the listing above.
+More information on toothache and its natural treatment.